 Play Windows 7 games in Windows 8

-Step 1: Start the procedure by copying Microsoft Games folder from your Windows 7 drive to Windows 8.
+Step 1: Start the procedure by copying the Microsoft Games folder from your Windows 7 drive to Windows 8.
 That is, navigate to Program Files folder present in the installation drive and copy Microsoft Games folder to Programs Files folder in your Windows 8 drive.
 Please note that you need to copy games from a working x86 Windows 7 machine only.

-Note that x64 users need to copy Microsoft Games folder to Program Files (x86) folder.
+Note that x64 users need to copy the Microsoft Games folder to Program Files (x86) folder.

-Step 2: In your Windows 7 machine, navigate to Windows\System32 folder.
+Step 2: In your Windows 7 machine, navigate to the Windows\System32 folder.
 Copy cardgames.dll files into the game’s folder (in Windows 8 drive) that you wish to play.

-For instance, if you want to play the Chess game, you need to copy the cardgames.dll file to Chess folder present under C:\Program Files\Microsoft Games.
-And if you want to play all the games, you will need to copy the DLL files to all folders one by one.
+For instance, if you want to play the Chess game, you need to copy the cardgames.dll file to the Chess folder present under C:\Program Files\Microsoft Games.
+And if you’re going to play all the games, you will need to copy the DLL files to all folders one by one.

-Note that if you are running x64 version of Windows 8, then the path will be C:\Program Files (x86)\Microsoft Games folder.
+Note that if you are running the x64 version of Windows 8, then the path will be C:\Program Files (x86)\Microsoft Games folder.

-Step 3: Now, visit developer’s page and download the tool to automatically edit files so that you can play your favorite Windows 7 game in Windows 8 as well.
+Step 3: Now, visit the developer’s page and download the tool to automatically edit files so that you can play your favorite Windows 7 game in Windows 8 as well.
 Please note that your antivirus software may detect this tool as malicious software and advise you against running the same.
 You can safely ignore the alert as it’s a false positive.